singh2005/singh2005/README.md

 - 👋 Hi, I’m @singh2005
 - 👀 I’m interested in improving software scalability and reliability
-- 🌱 I’m currently learning GCP and Kubernetes
+- 🌱 I’m currently learning Monitoring and Observability
 - 💞️ I want to collaborate on building simple solutions for solving hard problems

 <!---